Oat-Dev/realsmart-quiz/README.md

   Fast, unopinionated, minimalist web framework for [Node.js](http://nodejs.org).

 ## Description
-This REST API and Vue.js is designed for quiz Real Smart a Mongodb database.
+This REST API and Nuxt.js is designed for quiz Real Smart a Mongodb database.

-## Installation and Setup
+## Installation and Setup API and WWW

+1. Using Node version 16^

-1. Install API dependencies:
+2. Install dependencies:
    ```bash
    $ npm install
    ```

-2. Create a `.env` file from the `.env.example`.
+3. Create a `.env` file from the `.env.example`.

-3. Start the API server:
+4. Start the server:
    ```bash
    $ npm run dev # for development
    $ npm run start # for production